 Efficient, compact and robust, the engine has been chosen to power numerous light helicopters, in particular the H135 (Arrius 2B2Plus) and H120 (Arrius 2F) from Airbus Helicopters.
 The 2K2 model drives the AW109 Power developed by AgustaWestland and the 2G1 was chosen by Russian Helicopters for its Ka-226T.

 In 2013, the Arrius 2R was selected to power the new Bell 505 Jet Ranger X developed by Bell Helicopter.
 It is the first Bell product to be powered by a Safran engine.

 Early versions of the Arrius 2 entered service in 1996.
 The continuous integration of new technologies has enabled the engine to stay at the leading edge of progress.

 Arrius engines comply with the highest market standards in terms of reliability and safety, particularly for single-engine applications.

-To date, over 3,000 Arrius engines have been built by Safran Helicopter Engines.
-The worldwide Arrius fleet, distributed among 430 customers in 60 different countries, has accumulated more than seven million flight hours.
+To date, over 3,150 Arrius engines have been built by Safran Helicopter Engines.
+The worldwide Arrius fleet, distributed among 430 customers in 60 different countries, has accumulated more than eight million flight hours.